 According to the Centers for Disease Control and Prevention (CDC), 1.1 million Americans are living with HIV, and approximately 40,000 new HIV infections are diagnosed each year.
 An estimated 3.9 million Americans have hepatitis C (HCV), with 30,500 cases diagnosed in 2014.
 The CDC has identified 220 counties that are most vulnerable to outbreaks of HCV and HIV related to injection drug use.
 These counties are spread across 26 states and represent only 5% of counties overall.
-Currently, over 93% of those 220 counties vulnerable to HIV/HCV outbreaks do not have comprehensive syringe service programs.
+Currently, 90% of those 220 counties vulnerable to HIV/HCV outbreaks do not have comprehensive syringe service programs.

 Syringe access programs, also referred to as needle or syringe exchange and syringe services programs, help prevent the spread of disease by reducing the sharing of syringes and provide critical substance use disorder and healthcare services.

 320 syringe access programs in

 Syringe access programs provide free sterile syringes and ensure safe disposal of used syringes.
 Most of these programs also offer a variety of social services, including HIV, HCV, and hepatitis B screenings; referrals to HIV, viral hepatitis, and substance use disorder treatment and counseling programs; hepatitis A and B vaccinations; and on-site medical care including overdose prevention training and supplies.